Accumulated Benefit Obligation

 Under previous rules, plan sponsors were required to adjust balance sheets to include pension liability at least as great as unfunded ABOs.
 However, this requirement was triggered when pension assets were less than ABOs.
 If assets exceeded ABOs, no adjustment was required.
 Now both liabilities and assets must be documented.
 This applies to public and private companies as well as nongovernmental not-for-profit organizations.

 If you need help with ABOs and other pension decisions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.